 If you worked in Fairfield or sailed on a Fairfield-built ship please get in touch.
 We need your help to tell the story!
 Please phone our Fairfield Co-ordinator, Abigail on 0141 445 5866 or email: firstname.lastname@example.org

 Are you part of Fairfield's story?
 If so, we would like to hear from you.
-The Heritage Centre will feature the stories and profiles of those who worked at Fairfield and are part of its history.
+The Heritage Centre features the stories and profiles of those who worked at Fairfield and are part of its history.
 Please contact us if you would like to tell us your experiences or be included in the exhibition.